Countly/countly-sdk-documentation/getting_started/current.md

   <span style="font-weight: 400;"><img src="/hc/article_attachments/9208973048217/mceclip0.png" alt="mceclip0.png"></span>
 </p>
 <p>
-  <span style="font-weight: 400;">Check if requests are being created - this means, you need to check whether you are calling SDK methods to actually send information to the server and that the SDK has been implemented correctly.</span>
+  <span style="font-weight: 400;">Check if requests are being created - this means, you need to check whether you are calling SDK methods to send information to the server and that the SDK has been implemented correctly.</span>
 </p>
 <p>
   <span style="font-weight: 400;">Also check if requests fail or are successfully sent to the server, because if they fail, maybe the server is not reachable from this specific network, or you made a mistake when providing the URL to the server.</span>
 </p>
 <h2>2.
 Check Request Logs</h2>
 <p>
-  Next you would want to verify that your Countly server is receiving data from
+  Next, you would want to verify that your Countly server is receiving data from
   <span style="font-weight: 400;"><code>Utilities &gt; Request Logs</code></span>.
-  <span style="font-weight: 400;">Should there be an issue, the request logs usually state what this problem is about, why the request was not processed, or why incoming data may be incorrect - such as sending data for the incorrect app type, sending duplicate requests, incorrectly set-up parameter tampering, etc.</span>
+  <span style="font-weight: 400;">Should there be an issue, the request logs usually state what this problem is about, why the request was not processed, or why incoming data may be incorrect - such as sending data for the incorrect app type, sending duplicate requests, incorrectly set up parameter tampering, etc.</span>
 </p>
 <p>
   <img src="/hc/article_attachments/9208398657433/2.png" alt="2.png">
 </p>
 <h2>3.
 Make sure you have the correct configuration</h2>
 <p>
   Here the most important thing is to verify if your 'app_key' and 'URL' values are entered correctly.
 For more information on making sure that you are using your correct 'app_key' and server URL, you can check out the following section
   <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url">here</a>.
 </p>
 <h2>4.
 Check your Countly server</h2>
 <p>
   If you have checked your SDK logs and everything seems to be working fine in your app or website it is time to check Countly if the planned data is recorded as expected.
 As a simple test, you can simply open User Profiles in Countly to see if your app/website was able to connect and recognized as a user in your Countly server.
-If it is you are good to go and you can stop here in the list.
+If it is you are good to go and you can stop here on the list.
 </p>
 <p>
   <img src="/hc/article_attachments/9209504188057/mceclip1.png" alt="mceclip1.png">
 </p>
 <p>
-  In case it seems like some data is not being recorded, it can be due to some requests being rejected related to problems with the checksum or sometimes requests might be dropped if there are filtering rules set to do that.
+  In case it seems like some data is not being recorded, it can be due to some requests being rejected related to problems with the checksum, or sometimes requests might be dropped if there are filtering rules set to do that.
 Sometimes filtering rules are targeting more things than planned by accident.&nbsp; For debugging those issues and others, keep reading.
 </p>
 <h2>5.
 Check the server for errors</h2>
 <p>
   <span style="font-weight: 400;">Check <code>Management &gt; Logs &gt; Api Log</code></span><span style="font-weight: 400;"> for errors.
 Chances are if there is a problem/bug with a specific plugin processing information there would be new errors in the logs.</span>
 </p>
 <p>
   <span style="font-weight: 400;"><img src="/hc/article_attachments/9277142121497/mceclip0.png" alt="mceclip0.png"></span>
 </p>
 <h2>6.
 Check plugins</h2>
 <p>
-  Some plugins that might be necessary process data and provide functionalities you want might not be activated or you might have accidentally disabled them.
+  Some plugins that might be necessary to process data and provide functionalities you want might not be activated or you might have accidentally disabled them.
   You can check your plugins' status from
   <span style="font-weight: 400;"><code>Management &gt; Feature Management<br></code></span>